Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.6

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (counted in MB per second) that can be moved across the external memory interface in one second.
-The number is worked out by multiplying the card's bus width by its memory speed.
-If the card has DDR type RAM, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be transported over the external memory interface in a second.
+It's calculated by multiplying the card's bus width by the speed of its memory.
+If the card has DDR RAM, it should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This figure is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
+This figure is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to the local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of colour ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly record to the local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of Render Output Units by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices